AVALANCHE (15-23-7) at BLUES (26-17-2)

 Big Story: This contest will conclude a home-and-home series between these two Western Conference rivals.
 The Avalanche dashed the Blues’ hopes of clinching a playoff berth with a 5-3 win on Sunday in Denver.

-Colorado: With just three regular-season games remaining, the Avalanche will play two road games before returning to the Pepsi Center to conclude the season at home against the Minnesota Wild on Saturday.
+Avalanche: With just three regular-season games remaining, the Avalanche will play two road games before returning to the Pepsi Center to conclude the season at home against the Minnesota Wild on Saturday.
 Colorado looks to pay spoiler to the Blues for the second straight game after Jamie McGinn’s three-point performance on Sunday fueled Colorado’s 5-3 victory.

 “(McGinn) was hard to play against tonight,” Colorado coach Joe Sacco told the team’s official website.
 “Ginner is at his best when he is physical, when he finishes his checks, when he unnerves the opposition a little bit.
 He can shoot it and when he gets an opportunity he can bury it, he did it in his second goal.
 His first goal was a lucky bounce, but you go to the net and you get rewarded.”